Start at Bay College, go anywhere

 ALEKS will provide an on-screen calculator if you need one to complete a particular problem.
 Otherwise, you may not use a calculator.
 There is no time limit on any of our placement tests.
 However, on average each test can take one hour but differs from student to student.
 For additional questions regarding Placement Tests or Placement Preparation, email Bay College Testing%20Services or call 906-217-4053.

 The ACCUPLACER is the placement tool used to help determine academic readiness in English, Writing and Reading.
 This program uses a multiple-choice format with computer-adaptive technology (except for WritePlacer, the written essay assessment).
 Questions are presented based on individual skill level.
 Response to each question drives the difficulty level of the next question.
 It’s important to give each question as much thought as possible before selecting an answer.

 Students who wish to take ACCUPLACER elsewhere and send Bay College the scores should note that Bay College uses the "Next Generation Reading" and "WritePlacer" assessments

 Studying for the ACCUPLACER

-- Take the WritePlacer Essay Guide (Only 1 hour is allotted to plan, write, proofread, and submit your essay; Aim for at least 4 paragraphs, but 5 paragraphs are ideal (your introductory paragraph, supporting paragraphs for each of your three examples, and your concluding paragraph).
+- Take the WritePlacer Essay Guide (Plan, write, proofread, and submit your essay; Aim for at least 4 paragraphs, but 5 paragraphs are ideal (your introductory paragraph, supporting paragraphs for each of your three examples, and your concluding paragraph).